| Ewald Theodore Pape, 29 October 1927, in Portland, Oregon, probably at work. Photo courtesy Mary Kay Schmidt. |

 Ewald T. Pape was not a registered architect but the high quality of the apartment houses he designed in Portland merit his inclusion in this reference work on Oregon architects.Nothing is known about Pape’s date or place of birth or his education.
 He is first listed in the Portland City Directory for 1923 as a draftsman.
 In the 1925 city directory, he is listed as a designer of character homes with an office on Sandy Boulevard.
 From 1926 to 1934, he had an office in the Couch Building, and from 1935 to 1941 he had his office in the Sherlock Building.
 Directory listings describe him variously as Architect, Home Designer, Architectural Designer, and Building Contractor (in 1953 and 1954).
 There are no more directory listings for Pape after 1954.

 Between 1925 and 1933, Pape established business relationships with Portland developers William K. Johnson and Robert McFarland, designing apartment houses for each of them.
 He began by designing four unit apartment buildings, but was soon designing quarter and half block apartment buildings.
-His designs included the Sheffield Manor, Willister Courts, Burrell Court, Burrell Heights Apartments, San Farlando, Del Mar and others.
+His designs included the Sheffield Manor, Willister Courts, Burrell Courts, Burrell Heights Apartments, San Farlando, Del Mar and others.
 For William K. Johnson, Pape designed Villa Marconi, Thompson Court, and others.

 Pape’s apartment work was innovative, with major emphasis on livability and eliminating the stigma of apartment living by providing individuality and separate entrances for each unit.